ben-davis/notes/cs-app/Computer Systems - A Programmer's Perspective.md

 #### Cache
 Generally, *cache* is a small fast storage device that acts as a staging area for data objects stored at a lower level.

-Between each level, a subset if blocks from the lower level can be cached at the higher level.
+Between each level, a subset of blocks from the lower level can be cached at the higher level.
 Transfers between adjacent levels must have the same block size.
 But they can and are different between other levels.
 Generally block sizes increase lower down the hierarchy to amortize the slower access times.

 **Cache hit**: when a given block that exists in k+1 exists at k (the higher level).
-**Cache miss**: when a given block does not exist at K + 1 and must be retrieved from K and then written to K, possibly evicting another cached item (the *victim block*).
+**Cache miss**: when a given block does not exist at K + 1 and must be retrieved from K and then written to K + 1, possibly evicting another cached item (the *victim block*).
 Which block to replace when writing a new cached item is the *replacement policy*. *random replacement policy* randomly chooses. *LRU* is most recently used.

 *Cold cache*: when the cache is empty.
 It hasn't been *warmed up*.